bollu/dependence-analysis-hask/README.md

 - Check if the techniques are useful in other problem domains.
 Eg: Tobias Grosser mentioned that the same techniques might help with FFT computations

+### Follow up on - Polyhedral signal processing
+- Arrp: A Functional Language with Multi-dimensional Signals and Recurrence Equations.
+- Contains information about using polyhedral to model infinite signals.
+- Should have ideas.
+### Current Idea - Copatterns
+- Allows one to analyze infinite data types as "experiements"
+- Interesting viewpoint, perhaps we can rewrite polyhedral descriptions in terms of copatterns

 ### Current Idea - Runtime Polyhedra

 - Clearly, we cannot generate affine maps for things by look-ahead.
 Eg. trees